inovex/elements/CONTRIBUTING.md

 * provide a knob for each available attribute.
 * name the knob after the attribute (f.e. `ino-color-scheme`)

+## Updating dependencies
+Our dependencies are still under active devlopment.
+In order to get the most mature and stable version, we have to update the dependencies regularly.

+So, don't be shy.
+We rather have breaking changes than buggy dependencies.

+The yarn update command helps us to update:

+* Material components: `yarn upgrade --scope @material --latest`
+* Stencil: `yarn upgrade --scope @stencil --latest` and
+* Storybook: `yarn upgrade --scope @storybook --latest`

 ## Versioning and Releasing
 The inovex elements project follows [semantic versioning](https://semver.org/).
 If you are preparing a new release, please make sure to increment the version number in the appropriate way.